MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/actions.md

 2. Click or tap **Change Ownership**.
 This is available only for tenant admins.

-3. Enter the user's Office 365 email ID to whom Action ownership must be changed to.
+3. Enter the user's Office 365 email ID to whom Action ownership must be changed.
 The user must have previously logged on to Kaizala management portal and registered the phone number on both the Kaizala management portal and the Kaizala app.

 Want to learn more?
 For more information on how to customize Actions for your organization's specific needs, contact [kaizalafeedback@microsoft.com](mailto:kaizalafeedback@microsoft.com).